 φ1 I added the qualification “or the stress”; this qualification is not present in ITM.
 I added this qualification on the assumption that the shewa s in the six exceptions are silent, making them exceptions to this first part of the rule.
 In ITM it is not explicitly stated that the shewa s in these six exceptions are silent.
 I assume they are silent on the authority of Khan (The Tiberian Pronunciation Tradition of Biblical Hebrew, volume 1, page 353).

-φ2 The six exceptions are as follows:
+φ2 See The six exceptions.

 φ3 In ITM it is not explicitly stated that the shewa s in these six exceptions are silent.
 I assume they are silent on the authority of Khan (The Tiberian Pronunciation Tradition of Biblical Hebrew, volume 1, page 353).